adamknapp124/quizzy/README.md

 # Quizzy - the AI powered self testing application
-Quizzy is a web application designed to help users create, customize, and take quizzes on a variety of topics.
-Users can easily build interactive quizzes by adding questions, setting answer choices, and determining correct answers.
+Quizzy is a web application designed to help users create, customize, and take quizzes on any topic.
+Users can easily build interactive quizzes by adding questions, setting the correct answer, then AI will take care of the rest.
 The application supports quiz-takers with real-time feedback and scoring, making it a useful tool for educators, students, or anyone looking to test their knowledge.
 It can also serve as a platform for creating study aids or engaging in fun trivia challenges with friends.

 ## Features
 ### Create Custom Quizzes